Temporal-Logic-Based Reward Shaping for Continuing Reinforcement Learning Tasks: Experiments

 \section{Experiments}

-We evaluate our temporal-logic-based reward shaping framework in three continuing RL benchmarks.
-Due to space constraints, this section focuses on the two more complex domains: continual area sweeping and cart pole.
-The results of a set of additional continuing gridworld experiments can be found in the supplementary material.
-In all scenarios, we compare against a standard R-learning approach that we refer to as the \emph{baseline} and the same R-learning approach where actions violating the given temporal logic formula are disallowed using the method in~\citep{alshiekh2018safe}.
+We evaluate our temporal-logic-based reward shaping framework in three average-reward RL benchmarks: continual area sweeping, cart pole, and continuing grid world.
+In all scenarios, we compare against the standard differential Q-learning approach that we refer to as the \emph{baseline} and the same differential Q-learning approach where actions violating the given temporal logic formula are disallowed using the method introduced by~\citeauthor{alshiekh2018safe} (\citeyear{alshiekh2018safe}).
 We refer to the latter as \emph{shielding}, and we refer the framework presented in this paper as \emph{shaping}.
 Furthermore, we study cases when the optimal learned policy must violate the given formula - in such situations, we refer to the provided formula as \emph{imperfect advice}.

 We show that 1) our reward shaping framework speeds up baseline average-reward RL, 2) shaping cannot outperform shielding with perfect advice, but 3) when the advice is imperfect, shaping still learns the optimal policy faster than the baseline, whereas shielding fails to learn the optimal policy.
+All source code is available as supplementary material.